chalatz/tours/pages/links/historical-sites/italian-architecture.md

   http_desc: Rhodes Tours, Italian Historical Tours in Rhodes, Italian Sites and Landmarks,
     Rhodes private tours
 title: Rhodes Tours - Italian Architecture.
 1912 - 1943
-summary: |-
-  In 1912 Italian troops took control of Rhodes and 11 other islands in the Dodecanese.
-They established an Italian colony known as "Isole Italiane dell'Egeo" (Italian Islands of the Aegean Sea).

-  In the 1930s, there was remarkable economic growth as a result of investments made to the infrastructure of the island by the Italians.
-They continued to occupy the islands into WWII.
-Mussolini embarked on a program of Italianization, hoping to make Rhodes a modern transportation hub that would serve as a focal point for the spread of Italian culture in the East.
+summary: "Following the defeat of Turkey in the Italian-Turkish War of 1911, Italian troops took over the island of Rhodes, together with the remainder of the Dodecanese Islands.
+In 1923, they established an Italian colony called **Isole Italiane dell'Egeo** (\"Italian Islands of the Aegean Sea\"). \n\nItalian dictator **Benito Mussolini** initiated a program of \"Italianization.\" it had been designed to force cultural and ethnic assimilation of the native minority populations hoping to create in Rhodes a contemporary transportation hub that would serve as a focal point for the spread of Italian culture in the East.
+The new Italian buildings reflected the spirit of public administration and set new benchmarks within the urban landscape.
+All these public buildings are samples of colonial policy and are closely linked to the presence of two general governors, equally active but diametrically opposed in their choices in architecture, **Mario Lago** (1924-1936) and **Cesare Maria De Vecchi** (1936-1943)."

-  The presence of the Italians on Rhodes remains visible in the many and varied buildings constructed under their command.
 sections:
 - gallery_rows:
   - figures: